 I later moved on to what became my main research focus, the field of learning analytics.
 I have multiple conference and journal publications pertaining to work that involved the application of advanced machine learning techniques to pressing issues in the field of education, both secondary and post-secondary.

 What do you find most rewarding about what you teach?

 Data mining and machine learning techniques are very general and can be applied to any problem that produces or consumes data.
 Learning these techniques becomes extremely fun once students begin to identify interesting problems that can readily tackled by them.
 While industry professionals have been making use of these algorithms for a while now, because several easy-to-use implementations continue to be made available every day, anyone can now put machine learning to use on problems that personally excite them.

 What are the specifics of your industry experience?

-I now work as a Data Scientist at Concur Technologies, in Bellevue – WA.
-Concur provides travel and expense management solutions to dozens of thousands of clients world wide, and our data science team is responsible for various research projects that leverage the huge amount of data our costumers produce every second, converting that information into actionable products that enhance their experience.
+I now work as a data scientist at Concur Technologies, in Bellevue, Washington.
+Concur provides travel and expense management solutions to dozens of thousands of clients worldwide, and our data science team is responsible for various research projects that leverage the huge amount of data our costumers produce every second, converting that information into actionable products that enhance their experience.

-I was fortunate to meet my phenomenal undergraduate advisor (Dr. Nelson Passos) at Midwestern State University in Texas, and it was that connection (and the reasonable out-of-state tuition rates) that brought me to Texas.
-Following my undergraduate I immediately enrolled to the PhD program at the University of Notre Dame in Indiana, which was Prof. Passos’ Alma Mater.
+I was fortunate to meet my phenomenal undergraduate advisor, Dr. Nelson Passos, at Midwestern State University in Texas, and it was that connection, and the reasonable out-of-state tuition rates, that brought me to Texas.
+Following my undergraduate degree, I immediately enrolled in the PhD program at the University of Notre Dame in Indiana, which was Passos’ alma mater.
 My first visit to Notre Dame’s beautiful campus was sufficient to convince me that I would like to spend my graduate school years there.